EPA designates PFOA and PFOS as hazardous substances under CERCLA

 The release states that a key component of CERCLA is to establish liability for hazardous waste cleanup by the generator of the waste.
 Water utilities neither produce nor use PFAS, they treat it.
 The only reason they handle and dispose of PFAS is because they are cleaning up the polluters’ environmental failures.

-“With the EPA’s action, water utilities that are doing their jobs to protect the health and safety of their customers and the environment are exposed to billions of dollars more in liability because of those cleanup efforts,” said President and CEO of NAWC Robert F. Powelson in the release.
+“With the EPA’s action, water utilities that are doing their jobs to protect the health and safety of their customers and the environment are exposed to billions of dollars more in liability because of those cleanup efforts,” said Robert F. Powelson, president and CEO of NAWC, in the release.
 “The polluters already are not paying their fair share when it comes to removing their contamination from our water supplies.
-Without Congressional action, this EPA designation means the corporations that profited from the use and manufacture of PFAS can sue water and wastewater utilities that have been treating for PFAS in order to shift cleanup costs to the communities those utilities serve."
+Without Congressional action, this EPA designation means the corporations that profited from the use and manufacture of PFAS can sue water and wastewater utilities that have been treating for PFAS in order to shift cleanup costs to the communities those utilities serve.”

 Powelson stated in the release that communities are already being forced to pay large sums of money in PFAS treatment costs to clean up the problem.
-He stated that the polluters who profited from the use of PFAS, and hid the effects from the public for decades, can use the new designation to push off billions of dollars of their own liability on to the same communities they’ve been taking advantage of.
+He stated that the companies that profited from the use of PFAS, and hid the effects from the public for decades, can use the new designation to push off billions of dollars of their own liability on to the same communities they have been taking advantage of.

 Sponsored Recommendations